bhyde/vows/README.md

 In fact I'm confident that it would be possible to have all threads in the pool blocked on I/O while there are other items in the

+### Affordances

+In theory it should be possible to implement subclasses of promise-keeper and promise.